 Other causes of a dry cough can include:

-To diagnose the cause of a dry cough, a doctor will usually begin asking about a person’s symptoms and their medical history.
+To diagnose the cause of a dry cough, a doctor will usually begin by asking about a person’s symptoms and medical history.
 They will then perform a physical examination.

 A doctor may also need to order some tests to help with their diagnosis.
 These may include: